jrasmusson/ios-professional-course/Bankey/README.md

 So instead of pinning to the top, we pin relative to the `loginView` in the middle.
 Starting with the subtitle.

+Also show them what they get for free sticking to `DynamicFont`.
+Like and dark mode.
+Control+Shift+A to toggle.